Fiserv/Commerce-Hub/docs/carat/Transactions/Charges.md

 ---

-### add Authorization definition
+### Authorization
+Authorization is necessary to check whether a card holder's credit card holds sufficient funds and is approved to purchase from a merchant.
+An authorization request first emerges whenever a cardholder attempts to purchase a good or service through a debit or credit card.

+---

 ### Sale
 A sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 If a sale is not voided (Cancel) before batching, the merchant funding process begins for this charge.
 At this point,the merchant can still return funds (Refund) the customer.

 <!-- theme: warning -->
 >
 >🚧
 >Settlement time is based on processing network, contact your account manager for more details.

+---

 ### Pre-auth